Logo

 Plans were drawn up to temporarily re-allow "double jobbing", which would have allowed Jeffrey Donaldson to be in the Assembly and remain an MP.

-However, these plans were dropped, so, if Jeffrey Donaldson becomes a member of the Assembly, he will cease to be an MP, triggering a by-election.
+However, these plans were dropped, so, if Jeffrey Donaldson were to become a member of the Assembly, he would cease to be an MP, triggering a by-election.

 Jeffrey Donaldson was elected to the Assembly in the May 2022 election, but declined to take up his seat, with the party instead co-opting Emma Little-Pengelly.

-Jeffrey Donaldson said he would not take up his Assembly seat until the situation over the Northern Ireland Protocol is resolved.
+Jeffrey Donaldson said he would not take up his Assembly seat until the situation over the Northern Ireland Protocol was resolved.

 Jeffrey Donaldson supported Brexit, but called for the Northern Ireland Protocol agreement between the UK and the EU in December 2020, which establishes a customs and regulatory border in the Irish Sea separating Northern Ireland from Great Britain, to be reformed or revoked.